drcassar/glas/README.md

 ## How to install
 The source code is hosted on GitHub at https://github.com/drcassar/glas.

 Binary installers for the latest released version are available at the [Python Package Index](https://pypi.org/project/glas/).
-To install GlassPy using pip run
+To install GLAS using pip run

 ```sh
 pip install glas